openebs/zfs-localpv/README.md

 ## Overview

-The ZFS-LocalPV Data-Engine became GA on Dec 2020 and is now a core component of the OpenEBS storage platform.
+The LocalPV-ZFS Data-Engine became GA on Dec 2020 and is now a core component of the OpenEBS storage platform.
-Due to the major adoption of ZFS-LocalPV (+120,000 users), this Data-Engine is now being unified and integrated into the core OpenEBS Storage platform; instead of being maintained as an external Data-Engine within our project.<BR>
+Due to the major adoption of LocalPV-ZFS (+120,000 users), this Data-Engine is now being unified and integrated into the core OpenEBS Storage platform; instead of being maintained as an external Data-Engine within our project.<BR>

 Our [2024 Roadmap is here](https://github.com/openebs/openebs/blob/main/ROADMAP.md).
-It defines a rich set of new featrues, which covers the integration of ZFS-LocalPV into the core OpenEBS platform.<br>
+It defines a rich set of new featrues, which covers the integration of LocalPV-ZFS into the core OpenEBS platform.<br>
-Please review this roadmp and feel free to pass back any feedback on it, as well as recommend and suggest new ideas regarding ZFS-LocalPV.
+Please review this roadmp and feel free to pass back any feedback on it, as well as recommend and suggest new ideas regarding LocalPV-ZFS.
 We welcome all your feedback.
 <br>

 <BR>

-> **ZFS-LocalPV is very popular** : Live OpenEBS systems actively report back product metrics every day, to our Global Anaytics metrics engine (unless disabled by the user).
+> **LocalPV-ZFS is very popular** : Live OpenEBS systems actively report back product metrics every day, to our Global Anaytics metrics engine (unless disabled by the user).
 > Here are our key project popularity metrics as of: 01 Mar 2024 <BR>
 >
 > :rocket: &nbsp; OpenEBS is the #1 deployed Storage Platform for Kubernetes <BR>
-> :zap: &nbsp; ZFS-LocalPV is the 2nd most deployed Data-Engine within the platform <BR>
+> :zap: &nbsp; LocalPV-ZFS is the 2nd most deployed Data-Engine within the platform <BR>
-> :sunglasses: &nbsp; ZFS-LocalPV has +120,000 Daily Acive Users <BR>
+> :sunglasses: &nbsp; LocalPV-ZFS has +120,000 Daily Acive Users <BR>
-> :sunglasses: &nbsp; ZFS-LocalPV has +250,000 Global instllations <BR>
+> :sunglasses: &nbsp; LocalPV-ZFS has +250,000 Global instllations <BR>
 > :floppy_disk: &nbsp; +49 Million OpenEBS Volumes have been deployed globally <BR>
 > :tv: &nbsp; We have +8 Million Global OpenEBS installations <BR>
 > :star: &nbsp; We are the [#1 GitHub Star ranked](https://github.com/openebs/website/blob/main/website/public/images/png/github_star-history-2024_Feb_1.png) K8s Data Storage platform <BR>